drake-lol/Oculus-Rift-Dash-Environment-For-Quest/README.md

 # Oculus Rift Dash Environment For Quest
-My attempt at recreating the Rift's main screen for the Quest.
+My attempt at recreating the Rift/Quest Link's main dash environment for the Quest.

 Download
 ---